waytoni/waytoni.github.io/README.md

 ### Part 2: Day-to-Day Workflow for Adding New Videos

-Follow these 5 simple steps whenever a new video or lecture needs to be added:
+Follow these 5 simple steps whenever a new video needs to be added:

 #### Step 1: Fetch Latest Changes
 * Open **GitHub Desktop**.